MicrosoftDocs/power-platform/power-virtual-agents/fundamentals-get-started.md

 3. Type "hello world" in the chat window, and send the message to the bot.
-You’ll see the top portion of your dialog tree highlighted in green, and you’ll see “Seattle” and “Bellevue” presented as user options in the test bot window.
+You’ll see the top portion of your dialog tree highlighted in green, and you’ll see **Seattle** and **Bellevue** presented as user options in the test bot window.
 The bot is now waiting for you to respond and has provided suggestions on how to respond.
 These suggestion buttons reflect what you authored within your dialog tree in the 'Ask a question' node.
 In the test bot, you can either select these suggestion buttons to continue, or you can enter your response into the chat window.

     ![Tracing conversation](media/quickstart-test-bot-03.png)